 Problem #1: High staff turnover

 High staff turnover is a problem that is all too common in the Australian child care industry.
 A nationwide survey found one-in-five child care workers intended to leave their job in the next 12 months.
-High turnover can lead to an overall less qualified workforce, which in turn erodes the quality of child care being provided.
+High turnover can lead to an overall less qualified workforce, which in turn erodes the quality of child care being provided in Australia.
 A high number of staff exits can also affect children’s ability to form trusting attachments.

-The child care industry has been fighting an uphill battle to secure higher rates of pay, one of the contributing factors of high staff turnover.
+The child care industry in Australia has been fighting an uphill battle to secure higher rates of pay, one of the contributing factors of high staff turnover.
 Additional factors behind this trend include adverse working conditions and difficulties in career development.

 The solutions: Reducing employee turnover can be a challenge for even the most competent managers.
 If you want to retain your most valuable employees you’ll need to provide competitive compensation and benefits that exceed the prescribed award.
 Providing staff with recognition and encouragement when they develop their skills is essential in making employees feel valued and respected in their position, employees who feel they are making a valuable contribution to the business are far more inclined to stay long term, than their less satisfied counterparts.
 Finally, child care is a uniquely challenging industry to work in, and managers will need to go the extra mile when it comes to retaining great staff, prioritising employee happiness is a key factor in reducing burnout in an industry where is it all too common.